kaiqa/website-validation-java-selenium-cucumber-testng/README.md

-## Testng-Cucumber
-This is demo code bootstrap code with basic happy path test automation
+## This is demo bootstrap code with basic happy path test automation

 ## Features
 * The test scenarious  should run successfully on **Chrome** as defined in the **config.properties** file.
 * Support of different operation systems and browsers.
 The drivers are located at resources/drivers/.